 The satellites have a plain back with connections for the cable that connects them to the subwoofer.
 You can mount them to the wall using the included wall-mount screw and bracket, but you have to purchase the bracket screw separately.

 The Vizio M51a-H6 has a decent build quality.
 The bar and the satellites are mostly made of matte plastic, which feels quite solid.
 However, the fabric covering the front and the sides seems like it could rip or get dirty easily.
 The subwoofer is also made of plastic.
+For a better-built soundbar, check out the Samsung HW-Q65T.

 Out-of-the-box, the Vizio M51a-H6 has an excellent stereo frequency response.
 It has a very neutral sound profile, suitable for listening to lots of different types of audio content.
 There's a little extra boom in the bass range that can please fans of bass-heavy music like EDM and hip-hop, too.